Hp92663/Angular/README.md

   ng generate component <component-name> --inline-style
 ```

-## module
+## 01_module

 * module is a feature of a

 * It can include components, services, pipes, route, API call etc.

-* Whenever you can creating new component inside module.
+* Whenever you can creating new component in a module.
 It can automatically `declare` the component name in `example.module.ts`. file

-* When component can use if any other component so that first of all `export` the component in  `example.module.ts`.
+* When component can use in any other component so that first of all `export` the component in  `example.module.ts`.